-The geographical scope of the priority implementation is defined in accordance with the requirements set out in Article 23 of the CPR Regulation.
-The Territorial Analysis carried out for the needs of the Integrated Territorial Strategy (ITS) revealed similar economic, social and territorial challenges, needs and potentials.
-This is considered for a motive conditionally to define the entire CBC region as a single functional area for a subject of the ITS.
-For the purposes of operations to be implemented, specific functional areas are motivated as recommended spaces for investing depending on their character.
-The 12 district centres in the CBC region are the development centres of the cross-border territory and "knots" of a polycentric settlements' network.
+The territorial targeting of the ITS goes to the entire programme area comprising the following types of territories: 1) cities, towns and suburbs, 2) rural areas and 3) mountainous areas.
+The selected territorial focus of the ITS came out as a recommendation of the Territorial analysis (TA) which revealed a number of territorial particularities (identical economic, social and territorial challenges and development potentials across different territories) that lead to and justify such conclusion.
+The 12 district centres in the CBC region are the development centres of the crossborder territory and "knots" of a polycentric settlements' network.
 They serve the rest of the territory, realize complex interactions and interdependencies to smaller towns and other settlements.
 Except providing employment (mostly commutes to work), these development centres are parts of national and regional systems for providing healthcare, education, administrative and other services.
 Therefore, each of these 12 districts exhibit the common characteristics of a functional area, but due to their limited geographical coverage it is hard to tailor them with individual investment plans.
 While operating in these systems, the spatial scope of the ITS may go beyond the formal borders of the CBC region.
-This comes to illustrate that functional zones have conditional borders depending on the functional scope of the initiated activity/intervention/measure.

-Therefore, it can be stated that the ITS's territory:
+This comes to illustrate that functional zones have borders conditional depending on the functional scope activity/intervention/measure.
+Therefore, it can be stated that the ITS's territory favours elaboration and implementation of an integrated response to revealed needs and development potentials, narrowed in scope to cover the feasibility criterion.